-A triple-axis spectrometer (KUR-TAS) is installed, and is normally used in a double axis mode with incident neutron wavelength of 0.1006 nm through a Cu $(2 \ 2 \ 0)$ monochrometer for studies of magnetic materials.
+A triple-axis spectrometer (KUR-TAS) is installed, and is

+normally used in a double axis mode with incident neutron wavelength of 0.1006 nm through a Cu (2 2 0) monochrometer for studies of magnetic materials.
 The following accessories are available: 1) a variable temperature cryostat down to 1.8 K, 2) high temperature furnace up to 800 K, 3) a cramp-type high pressure cell up to 3 GPa for single crystal measurements at temperatures from room temperature to 10 K, and 4) a cryostat with superconducting magnet giving vertical field up to 5 T at temperatures from 1.8 K to about 70 K.

-The last year and in this year, instruments will be authorized under the opinion of low-flux neutron from the KUR reactor.
+In the future planning in the KUR, such instruments will be authorized under the opinion of low-flux neutron from the KUR reactor, and re-developed for a newly radiation instrumentation.